michielbuddingh/spamsum/README.md

 The state of this package
 -------------------------

-* All (known) problems removed, needs more test coverage before it can be recommended for general consumption
+* Ready for production use.
 * It seems to generate results identical to that of the [spamsum tool](https://junkcode.samba.org/ftp/unpacked/junkcode/spamsum/) and [ssdeep](http://ssdeep.sf.net).
 This has only been tested on a small number of files.
 * It is about twice as slow as the spamsum tool; about 40MB/s on a 3Ghz Core i3.
 Use `gccgo` to make the speed difference disappear.
 * Fuzzy comparison may be slower than the spamsum tool.
 Benchmark forthcoming.